tbersez/theobroma_genomics/README.md

 ### Tools and packages

-This project uses Python3, the BioPython and the pandas packages.
+This project uses Python3, BioPython and pandas packages.
-BLAST are run locally with command lines
+BLAST are run locally with command lines.